 There are many more useful links out there than I could possibly list here, so I’ve tried to put together a list focussed mainly on Tasmanian resources, plus a few handy outside ones.

 - The Act that regulates mining, exploration, fossicking and prospecting in Tasmania is the Mineral Resources Development Act 1995.
 I would recommend reading at least Part 5, which covers fossicking and prospecting, and Section 3, which contains definitions.
 Know your rights!.
 It’s common for bureaucrats to try and tell you you can’t do stuff you’re entitled to do.
 Unfortunately it’s up to us to know our rights.

-- The Tasmanian Gold Detecting and Prospecting Forum has active discussions on prospecting topics, interesting historical articles, and occasional member trips.
+- Prospecting Tasmania has active discussions on prospecting topics, interesting historical articles, and occasional member trips.
 Despite its name, it covers other types of fossicking and prospecting, as well as coin and relic hunting.

 - The Prospecting Australia forum is very active and has regular discussion on Tasmanian topics.

 - The Gold Detecting and Prospecting Forum on 4umer is not as active but has a decent amount of information and topics on Tasmania

 - The Tasmanian Lapidary and Mineral Association’s contact page has contact details for several Tasmanian associations.

 - The Prospectors and Miners Association of Tasmania became incorporated in 2015 to promote fossicking and prospecting in Tasmania.
 They provide a unified voice in order to get a better deal for fossickers, prospectors and small-scale miners.
 I strongly encourage you to join up if you like prospecting in Tasmania.